Covert learning and disclosure: Model

-\begin{example}[Cheap talk] $M(s) = \bar{M}$ for each $s \in [0,1]$, for some given---perhaps very large---finite set $\bar{M}$.
-In this case the sender's acquired information constrains in no way what she can report to the receiver.
-Section~\ref{sec:sender-cant-prove-news-better} discusses outcomes in environments of this kind. \demo \end{example}
+\begin{example}[Cheap talk] At the other end of the spectrum from full verifiability, we have cheap talk situations, where the sender can claim anything regardless of what she discovered.
+This could be a consequence of the information acquisition technology: for example, it could be that learning only produces information which is `soft' or easy-to-falsify.
+Formally, we have that $M(s) = \bar{M}$ for each $s \in [0,1]$, for some given---perhaps very large---finite set $\bar{M}$. \Cref{sec:equilibria:pnbp} discusses outcomes in environments of this kind. \demo \end{example}

+\begin{example}[Partition] Typically, what the sender can reveal is influenced by what she discovers (unlike in cheap talk) but she may be unable to unequivocally prove her findings.
+For example, third-party certification may only come in coarse grades (proving to the receiver that what the sender believes about the state lies in a certain set).

-\begin{example}[Partition] Let $\mathcal{P}$ denote a partition of $[0,1]$.
-A partitional verifiability structure $M_\mathcal{P}$ assigns to each $P \in \mathcal{P}$ a message $m_P$.
-That is: if type $s$ lies in the partition element $P \subseteq [0,1]$, she reveals the partition element using message $m_P$.
-For example, this may capture a setting in which the sender commits to revealing her findings to a third-party who then `certifies' that the sender's type lies in a certain subset of the type space.
+To formalize this notion, let $\mathcal{P}$ denote a partition of $[0,1]$; a partitional verifiability structure $M_\mathcal{P}$ assigns to each $P \in \mathcal{P}$ a message $m_P$.
+That is: if type $s$ lies in the partition element $P \subseteq [0,1]$, she must reveal the partition element she belongs to by sending message $m_P$.
 In applications, partitional structures are typically of the \emph{interval} form: each $P \in \mathcal{P}$ is an interval.
-In this case, the verifiability structure can be interpreted as a scoring protocol, with a higher score corresponding to a higher (non-overlapping) interval of types.
-Remark~\ref{remark:more-verif-examples} provides a general result for comparing such structures from the perspective of the sender. \demo \end{example}
+In this case, the verifiability structure can be interpreted as a scoring protocol, with a higher score corresponding to a higher (non-overlapping) interval of types. \Cref{re:cs-examples} provides a general result for comparing such structures from the perspective of the sender. \demo \end{example}